 This is a quick guide to publishing apps to Nokia Store with Nokia Publish tool.
 The publishing flow in the tool differs depending on, for example, what platform you are submitting apps for, and if you are submitting or updating apps.

-The publishing flow for both goes as follows:
+Briefly described, the publishing flow for both goes as follows:

 See additional support material and guidelines at:

 You can sign in with your Nokia account, and then register as a Nokia publisher.
 If you do not yet have a Nokia account, you need to create one when you start to use the Publish tool.

 At https://developer.nokia.com/publish click Publish your app.

 Sign into your Nokia account, or click Register to create one.